huaweicloud/spring-cloud-huawei/README.md

 | Edgware   | 1.2.0-Edgware                      | 1.3.6.RELEASE                 | 1.5.22.RELEASE               | OpenJDK 8          | End of Support |

 ***Notice：***
+* Upgrade to the OOS version 2023.0.x/2024.0.X of the Spring community as soon as possible, because of Spring 5.3.x has certain vulnerabilities.
 * You can use `Spring Cloud` compatible version to use `Spring Cloud Huawei`.
 See https://spring.io/projects/spring-cloud for more details.
 * Spring Cloud Edgeware, Finchley, Greenwich, Hoxton, 2020.0.x have all reached end of life status and suggest not for production use.
 Check [Spring Cloud Releases][Spring Cloud Releases] for details.